Computing return times or return periods with rare event algorithms: Return times sampled with the Giardina-Kurchan-Tailleur-Lecomte algorithm

-Lastly, Fig.~\ref{fig:return_time_GKTL} also shows the return times estimated for $\bar{X}_T$ using the \ac{ams} algorithm, for a comparable computational cost.
-The agreement between the two estimates illustrates that the method proposed in~\ref{sec:return_time_algorithm} may be applied to any rare event algorithm suitable for the type of observable under study.
+The agreement between the two estimates illustrates that the method to compute return times from rare event algorithms proposed in~\ref{sec:return_time_algorithm} can be applied to any rare event algorithm suitable for the type of observable under study.
 Here, while the \ac{ams} algorithm allows for computing return times for both the instantaneous and time-averaged observables, the \ac{gktl} algorithm is not suited for instantaneous observables.